lawrnce/HotScoreServer/README.md

 #Hot Score Server

 Hot Score Server ranks posts based on popularity with a time decay.
 The implementation is similar to [Hacker News](https://news.ycombinator.com).
 It is written in node.js with postgres as the database.
-For this demo, an internal cron function updates an item's score each second.
+For this demo, an internal cron function updates each item's score each second.

 ##Installation